damxspa/revolution-irc/README.md

 This application is NOT signed

 To confirm that the application is working perfectly in the background, you should close the application (it is recommended to force it to close).
-If no message appears asking to optimize the system, it means that it is working perfectly.
+If no message appears asking to optimize, it means that it is working perfectly.

 You can download in "Releases"